zouari-oss/hashhash-books/js/angular/notes.md

 3. **Directives**: Create/destroy embedded views (DOM fragments) based on state.
 4. **Binding flow**: Interpolation/Property binding push data to the view.
 Event binding captures browser events back to the component.

+### Templates Overview

+Explore templates step by step in these next chapters:

+- Interpolation - show values with `{{ ... }}`.
+- Template Reference Variables - use `#var` to reference elements.
+- Null-Safe Navigation (`?.`) - read optional values safely.
+- Structural Directives: Micro-syntax - the `*` shorthand.
+- ngTemplateOutlet - render a template by reference.
+- Template Statements and `$event` - handle events and inputs.
+- Alias with as in `*ngIf` - create local aliases.
+- Pipes in Templates (`|`) - format and transform values.
+- Attribute Binding with `attr.` - bind to HTML attributes.
+- TrackBy with `*ngFor` - keep lists fast and stable.

 ## Angular Component

 - A component is a class that controls a view (its template).